jacob-keller/L0G-101086/README.md

 RestSharp is available on its [GitHub page](https://github.com/restsharp/RestSharp)

-The scripts rely on a configuration file writtein in JSON for setup.
+The scripts rely on a configuration file written in in JSON for setup.
 See the [configuration](#the-configuration-file) section for more details about the various options and controls available.

-Once you've updated the sample configuration and renamed it, you should be ablt to run the [upload-logs](#upload-logs.ps1) script to upload logs to dps.report and/or gw2raidar.
+Once you've updated the sample configuration and renamed it, you should be able to run the [upload-logs](#upload-logs.ps1) script to upload logs to dps.report and/or gw2raidar.
 Then you can run the [format-encounters](#format-encounters.ps1) script to create and publish a comment with links to the different encounters run since the last time you ran